e271828e/Flight.jl/docs/notes/design/framework_spec.md

   when the state is already clean.
-- **The sweep runs with every tick due.** `t₀` is a grid point of every divisor, so all discrete output stages are gated in, publishing from the authored `z` — necessarily, since no earlier tick exists for a ZOH to hold.
+- **The sweep runs with every tick due.** `t₀` is a grid point of every divisor, so all discrete output stages are gated in, publishing from the authored `x` — necessarily, since no earlier tick exists for a ZOH to hold.
 The `t₀` snapshot carries a fully populated table.
 - **Events run.** A condition landing a guard predicate in holding territory (an authored stall flag, a strut authored into contact) fires visibly at `t₀` rather